ZG4RBU/Archiver/README.md

 # Archiver
 Save youtube videos offline as html file.
-Archiver can also be used as OSINT tool to better visualize saved contents
+Archiver can also be used as OSINT tool to better visualize the saved contents.

 ![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)